WalkerMao/walkermao.github.io/_posts/2020-06-25-Neural-LMs-RNNs.md

 We first consider a class of recurrent networks referred to as **Elman Networks** or **simple RNNs**.

-In a simple RNN, the hidden layer from the previous time step provides a form of memory, or past context, that encodes earlier processing and informs the decisions to be made at later points in time.
+In a simple RNN, the hidden layer from the previous time-step provides a form of memory, or past context, that encodes earlier processing and informs the decisions to be made at later points in time.

-Compared to non-recurrent architectures, we need another set of weights that connect the hidden layer from the previous time step to the current hidden layer.
+Compared to non-recurrent architectures, we need another set of weights that connect the hidden layer from the previous time-step to the current hidden layer.
 These weights determine how the network should make use of memory (or past context) in calculating the output for the current input.
 As with the other weights in the network, these weights are trained via backpropagation.

 The following figures illustrate the structure of a simple RNN with one hidden layer.